adrybakov/rad-tools/docs/source/user-guide/scripts/rad-extract-tb2j.rst

 There are two modes in which exchange summary can be printed:

 * with the symmetry of the template and
-* with the model filtered based on the template.
+* with the Hamiltonian filtered based on the template.

-In the first case the symmetry of the template is forced on the model and exchange output is grouped based on the names provided in the template:
+In the first case the symmetry of the template is forced on the Hamiltonian and exchange output is grouped based on the names provided in the template:

 .. code-block:: bash